Best Protein Powder

 I had some time at home (like most of us, thanks Covid) and I like to buy the absolute best out there.

-I’ll spend hours researching items on Wirecutter, blogs and Amazon to find the very best item to buy.
+I like to spend hours researching items on Wirecutter, blogs and Amazon to find the very best item to buy.
 Yes, some might call it mildly obsessive, but I like research, and I like to know about the best out there.

 Back to protein—> Here's what I was looking for: